ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 T4 - 400000000
 T5 - 5000000000000

-There are appriximately 300000000 busuneses that exist and on top of that x number of businesses get started every year.
+There are appriximately 300000000 busuneses that exist and on top of that 1,000,000 number of businesses get started every year.

 For you to start a new business in this day in age and be extremely successful it requires many things to get right

 ## What are your strengths and what makes you unique?